 The revenue from your merchant’s transactions is being deposited until the settlement date, which is usually once every week.
 Only then you can receive the funds to your regular accounts.

-Now, this is a crucial note to all e-commerce store owners: you can only charge your customers through merchant accounts as only merchant accounts are allowed to collect online payments with credit and debit cards (Mastercard, Visa, or Amex).
+Now, this is a crucial note to all e-commerce store owners: you can only charge your customers through merchant accounts as only merchant accounts may collect online payments with credit and debit cards (Mastercard, Visa, or Amex).

 After successfully applying for a merchant account, you will be assigned a Merchant ID (MID).
 It is the unique code provided to store owners by their payment processor.